daniel-cottone/BeautifulWeather/README.md

-#weather-forecast
+#Weather Forecast

 ##About

-A simple AngularJS weather forecast app.
+A simple weather forecast app developed with AngularJS.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.